Menu

 Decarbonizing

-By: BCD Marketplace Partner – Climate Neutral Group
+By: BCD Marketplace Partner – Anthesis

-Why is decarbonising important?
+Why is decarbonizing important?

 Structurally reducing all CO2 emissions in the private sector is the way forward to achieving the goals set in the Paris Agreement.
 This goes for your business as well as your supply chains.
 Moving away from fossil fuels can help to accelerate the energy transition.

-Where should we decarbonise?
+Where should we decarbonize?

 Today we should expect most companies to have insight into their organization’s footprint and plans to reduce it, but smaller companies are lagging behind.
 For reduction, companies should attempt to improve the energy efficiency of stores by using LEDs, more efficient heating, ventilation, and heat pumps.
 For business mobility as well as commuting a sustainable travel policy is a must.
 The use of public transport, electric cars, and especially less flying can significantly decrease a company’s climate impact.